rachit1994/talking-chatbot/README.md

 made a talikng chatbot with python with following modules:

 1. speech to text using google's speech to text api
+2. chatbot is implemented using pyaiml with google's alice bot replies
-2. sentiment analysis on spoken text to detect whether it is positive or negative
+3. sentiment analysis on spoken text to detect whether it is positive or negative
-3. text to speech using pyttsx
+4. text to speech using pyttsx

 to use this file: